ekr/base-drafts/draft-ietf-quic-transport.md

 a 1232 octet QUIC packet payload.
 This includes overheads that reduce the space available to the cryptographic handshake protocol.

 The CRYPTO_HS frame can be sent in different packet number spaces.
-With each packet number space, the CRYPTO_HS frame resets its offset to 0.
+CRYPTO_HS frames in each packet number space carry a separate sequence of handshake data starting from an offset of 0.

 Details of how TLS is integrated with QUIC are provided in {{QUIC-TLS}}.